sahil1305/zomato/README.md

 IDE- Spyder

-Brief description-Zomato dataset was considered.
-Explonatory data analysis was done in which data cleansing and preprossing of data was done. after that model building was done in which linear regression, lasso and ridge was also used but random forest regression gave the best accuracy of 89%.
+Brief description-Zomato dataset is considered.
+Explonatory data analysis of the dataset is done in which data cleansing and preprossing of data is done.
+After that model building is done in which linear regression, lasso and ridge are used but random forest regression gave the best accuracy of 89%.

 Business benifits-The basic idea of analyzing the Zomato dataset is to get a fair idea about the factors affecting the aggregate rating of each restaurant, establishment of different types of restaurant at different places.